motiv-labs/janus/README.md

 ### Docker

-The simplest way of installing janus is to run the docker image for it.
+The simplest way of installing Janus is to run the docker image for it.
 Just check the [docker-compose.yml](docker-compose.yml) example and then run it.

 ```sh